maefahluang-uni/01-network-Stanley18700/README.md

 5. Study the code in `main()` and tell me What it does?
 ```
  write your through here.
+'main()' allows the server to handle requests on both ports of 8080 and 8081 at the same time.
 ```
 6. Run the `main()`, point the web browser to `http://localhost:8080` and `http://localhost:8081` It should shows a simple HTML with the word such as  `Hello, Web! on Port 8080`.